Children’s Charity Gaming Marathon Hits Landmark £100K

 on behalf of Edinburgh Children's Hospital Charity

-Sick Kids Save Point is organised by avid gamer Tom Freeman on behalf of the Sick Kids Friends Foundation – which supports the Royal Hospital for Sick Children in Edinburgh – and encourages as many teams of families as possible to get involved annually.
+Sick Kids Save Point is organised by avid gamer Tom Freeman on behalf of the Sick Kids Friends Foundation – which supports the Royal Hospital for Sick Children in Edinburgh – and encourages as many rivalry teams of gamers and families as possible to get involved annually.

 Now, this year’s charity drive has surpassed its target and fundraised £11,000, enabling the initiative to successfully smash the £100K mark in just seven years.